People

 Publications

-- Under contract: Conduits of Purity: Reproducing Class in a Developing Waterscape.
-Book Manuscript.
+O’Leary, H. Washing Delhi: Conduits of Purity and Reproducing Class in a Developing Waterscape.
+Monograph Manuscript.
 University of Arizona Press.
+Under Revision after external peer review.

 - 2019: “Conspicuous reserves: Ideologies of water consumption and the performance of class” In Economic Anthropology, “Water and Economy” 6: 195–207.